Maricopa pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Maricopa right now?

-On 25 June 2026, overall pollen levels in Maricopa are low.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Maricopa are low.
+Ambrosia is the main contributor to airborne pollen, while grass remain at lower levels

 Will pollen levels change in Maricopa tomorrow?